Pumpkin Seed Allergies: Symptoms, Causes and Treatment

 Sensitivity to other seeds or related foods can also increase your risk of pumpkin seed allergies.

 Even if you're not allergic, pumpkin seeds may give you a stomachache if you eat too many of them in one sitting.
-These little seeds are packed with fiber, which can sometimes lead to gas and bloating, especially if you overdo it.
-Getting a lot of fiber at once can sometimes cause your stomach to cramp and feel distended or even painful, according to the Mayo Clinic.
+These little seeds are packed with fiber, which can sometimes lead to gas and bloating, especially if you eat a lot.
+Getting too much fiber at once can sometimes cause your stomach to cramp and feel distended or even painful, according to the Mayo Clinic.

 Advertisement